 Employees should be advised, however, that there may be other applicable limitations on their ability to receive outside income or benefits in connection with certain Government contracts, grants, and other particular matters.
 For example, an employee may not receive any compensation or any interest in a "claim" against the United States, "in consideration of assistance in the prosecution of such claim," even if the employee does not actually represent the claimant before the Government but only renders assistance.
-18 U.S.C. § 205(a)(1).
-Furthermore, the Federal Acquisition Regulation generally prohibits agencies from awarding a contract "to a Government employee or to a business concern or other organization owned or substantially owned or controlled by one or more Government employees," unless the agency has a compelling reason to grant an exception to this policy.
+18 U.S.C. § 205(a)(1).3 Furthermore, the Federal Acquisition Regulation generally prohibits agencies from awarding a contract "to a Government employee or to a business concern or other organization owned or substantially owned or controlled by one or more Government employees," unless the agency has a compelling reason to grant an exception to this policy.
 48 C.F.R. § 3.601(a).
 Subpart G of 5 C.F.R. part 2635 also prohibits abuse of an employee's official position for private gain, including misuse of certain nonpublic information about the awarding of Federal contracts.
 The Procurement Integrity Act likewise prohibits the disclosure of certain Federal procurement information, as well as the receipt of compensation for employment with Federal contractors under certain circumstances.
 See 41 U.S.C. § 423.
-With respect to certain noncareer employees, there are special limitations on outside earned income, employment, and affiliation.
-We note finally that some agencies have issued supplemental standards of conduct regulations, pursuant to 5 C.F.R. § 2635.105, that contain additional restrictions on outside activities related to Government property, contracts, grants and other matters.
+With respect to certain noncareer employees, there are special limitations on outside earned income, employment, and affiliation.4 We note finally that some agencies have issued supplemental standards of conduct regulations, pursuant to 5 C.F.R. § 2635.105, that contain additional restrictions on outside activities related to Government property, contracts, grants and other matters.5 full-time noncareer positions prohibited from receiving any outside earned income); 5 C.F.R. § 2636.301 (covered noncareer employees subject to various limitations on outside earned income, employment, and affiliation).